kaushik88/kaushik88.github.io/_posts/2015-08-23-the-bridge-pattern.md

 {% include figure.html path="blog/linkedin/bridge-incorrect.png" alt="Bridge Design Pattern" %}

 Assume that you've to write a program that draws a rectangle.
-Since you've 2 drawing libraryies, you decide to create an abstract class called *Rectangle* and have the two versions extend this.
+Since you've 2 drawing libraries, you decide to create an abstract class called *Rectangle* and have the two versions extend this.
 But then after some time, we need to draw a circle too.
 So, we decide to create an abstract class called *Shape* and have both *Rectangle* and *Circle* extend it.

 The problem with this approach is that scaling the behavior (drawing a line) also depends on scaling the entitities (rectangle, circle etc).